RachanaGarad/Bike-rentals-Shop---SQL-Case-study-/README.md

 start_date : The start date of the membership. end_date : The end date of the membership. total_paid : The total amount paid for the membership.

+Ref:This case study is taken from LearnSQL.com.
+It is part of the "November 2023 SQL Challenge” course